 The Group's net revenue arises primarily in USD, EUR and CNY, while the Group's net expenses largely arise in GBP, EUR and USD.
 Sales companies primarily have income and expenses in their functional currency while production companies are to a greater extent exposed to currency risk as sales are largely in a currency other than the functional currency.
-The currency risk that arises from future business transactions and recognized assets and Note 2 Financial risk management, cont.
+The currency risk that arises from future business transactions and recognized assets and from 50 percent to 100 percent.

+Note 2 Financial risk management, cont.